rbaumbach/Capsule/README.md

 ### CocoaPods

-[CocoaPods](http://cocoapods.org) is the recommended way to add Capsule to your project.
+[CocoaPods](http://cocoapods.org) is the recommended way to add Capsule to your project:

 1. Add Capsule to your Podfile `pod 'Capsule'`.
 2. Install the pod(s) by running `pod install`.
-3. Add Capsule to your files with `import Capsule`.

 ### Carthage

-You can also use [Carthage](https://github.com/Carthage/Carthage) to manually add the Capsule dynamic framework to your project.
+[Carthage](https://github.com/Carthage/Carthage) can be used to manually add the Capsule framework to your project:

 1. Add `github "rbaumbach/Capsule"` to your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
-2. [Follow instructions to manually add](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) Capsule dynamic framework to your project.
+2. [Follow instructions to manually add](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) the Capsule framework to your project.

+### Swift Package manager

+[Swift Package Manager](https://swift.org/package-manager/) is another way to add the to your project:

+1. Add `.package(url: "https://github.com/rbaumbach/Capsule", from: "0.1.3")`
+2. [Follow intructions to add](https://swift.org/getting-started/#using-the-package-manager) the Capsule package to your project.

 ### Clone from Github